 Management's Discussion and Analysis of Financial Conditions and Results of Operations is based on our unaudited condensed consolidated financial statements included herein, which have been prepared in accordance with U.S generally accepted accounting principles.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and related disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an ongoing basis, we evaluate these estimates and assumptions, including those related to the collectibility of accounts receivable, the valuation of inventories and the recoverability of long-lived assets and goodwill.
 We base these estimates on historical experience and on various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-These estimates and assumptions by their nature involve risks and uncertainties, and may prove to be inaccurate in any material respect, it could have a material adverse effect on our reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of assets and uncertainties, and may prove to be inaccurate in any material respect, it could have a material adverse effect on our reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of assets and uncertainties, and may prove to be inaccurate in any material respect, it could have a mate
+These estimates and assumptions by their nature involve risks and uncertainties, and may prove to be inaccurate.
+In the event that any of our estimates or assumptions are inaccurate in any material respect, it could have a material adverse effect on our reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.